0x41424142/qualysdk/README.md

 }
 ```
 # TODO:
-- Explore removing custom list classes, as regular lists containing the custom objects seems more than sufficient.

 - Implement host list detections API, perhaps using the custom ```VMDRHost/VMDRIDSet``` classes. the detection object is already written.